-There are eight Wyoming ski resorts, but only two are destinations, the others are mostly geared toward locals.
+There are nine Wyoming ski resorts, but only two are destinations, while the others are mostly geared toward locals.
 You’ve probably heard of Jackson Hole Mountain Resort, Wyoming, but I’m guessing you don’t know the others.

 My brother has been going to Grand Targhee Ski Resort for more than three decades.
 My nieces learned to ski there.
 He’s been asking me to come with them for years, and this year, we finally took him up on the offer.

 The closest airports to Grand Targhee are Jackson Hole and Idaho Falls.
-We flew direct from Atlanta on Delta to Jackson.
 The flights weren’t as cheap as flying to other ski destinations such as Denver, but if you plan ahead, you can make up the difference (and maybe a little more) in other ways like getting pre-season lift ticket or lodging deals.

 If you are comfortable driving in winter weather, rent a car.
 If you aren’t, the resort has an airport shuttle that will pick you up at either airport.
 If my brother hadn’t been there to drive us, I would definitely take the shuttle – mostly because I’m not used to driving on snowy roads.

-The Snow.
-There are two reasons regulars would like to keep this resort a secret.
+There are two reasons regulars would like to keep this Grand Targhee Resort a secret.
 The first is the snow.
-Targhee is on the western side of the Tetons and Jackson Hole is on the east, meaning Targhee usually gets more of the white stuff.
+Targhee is on the western side of the Teton mountain ranges and Jackson Hole is on the east, meaning Targhee usually gets more of the white stuff.

-The eight days surrounding our visit in February the resort had more than 56 inches of snowfall.
+During the eight days surrounding our visit in February, the resort had more than 56 inches of snowfall!
 It’s not unusual to find fresh deep powder even in the afternoons.
 To make things even better, lift lines are virtually non-existent.
-During our visit President’s week we skied right onto the lift almost every time.
+During our President’s week visit, we skied right onto the lift almost every time.

 You see lots of multi-generational families at Targhee Resort, and although there are après activities, you can tell the number one attraction is the slopes, which open at 9 and close at 4 pm.